Elk City, Oklahoma: Education

 Elk City Public Schools and Merritt Public Schools are members of the Western Technology Center District.
 WTC provides the opportunity for adults and high school students to get occupationally-specific training.
 As a member of the WTC district, high school juniors and seniors living in the Elk City School District and Merritt School District have the opportunity to attend classes at WTC.
 High school students who are residents of the WTC District can enroll in WTC full-time training on a tuition-free basis.
-Adult students are allowed to attend classes on a tuition basis.
-Tuition for adult students is $2.00 per training hour.
-Adult students can apply for financial assistance to attend WTC.